ScreamingSandals/BedWars/docs/arena.md

 Add the spectator location for the arena by executing this command: `/bw admin <arena> spec`.

 Last but not least, remember to save the arena with `/bw admin <arena> save`.

+## Join signs

+You can use signs to join the arena.
+Follow these steps to create such sign.

+* On the first line write [BedWars] or [BWGame]
+* On the second line write the name of arena for join.
+* For the first sign update join to game.

+Alternatively, you can create a leave sign by writing word `leave` instead of arena name.

+## Team entities

+These entities allow players to select their team by right clicking at them.
+There are two ways how these entities can be created.

+### Creation by jointeam command

+* Go to your bedwars lobby and place the entity
+* Switch your arena to edit mode
+* Run command `/bw admin <arena> jointeam <team>`
+* Right click the entity that you want to change to team entity
+* Now the entity gets name same as team and if the entity is Armor Stand it gets leather armor in team color.
+And it makes your entity persistent.
+* Now save your arena and you can play

+### Manually creation
+Create any living entity with custom name same as team name and place it in your lobby.
+The plugin will use the name to determine the team.